 Most of the milk that is used for human consumption is pasteurized and homogenized to increase safety and shelf life.
 Many people claim that this process reduces the amount of protein and vitamins in the milk.
 Is raw milk safe and more beneficial than traditionally pasteurized milk?
 Read on to find out.

 To determine if raw milk is a valuable and safe source of vitamins and protein, we must first look at the pasteurization process.
-When milk gets pasteurized, it gets heated to high levels that kill dangerous bacteria that may be present in the raw milk.
-The pasteurization process can remove anything that comes directly from the cow that may be unsafe to consume.
-Heating the milk also makes it more shelf-stable, so it can be used for a longer period.
+During the process, raw milk gets heated to high levels of sterilization in order to kill any dangerous bacteria that may be present.
+Heating the milk also makes it more shelf-stable, allowing for a longer shelf and consumption life.

 Added Protein: